chiffonng/blog-astro/content/projects/2023_yammer.md

 ---

 This report analyzes the drop in user engagement observed in Yammer, an enterprise social networking platform, from late July to late August 2014.
-It reveals that long-term mobile users became disengaged since July 2014.
-Despite stable open rates (around 30%), the weekly digest email click-through rates sharply dropped from 40% in July to 30% in August 2014, indicating potential issues with email content relevance or quality.
-The report also list several recommendations for Yammer team to enhance user engagement, including improving mobile experience, optimizing email content, and providing more channels for and embracing user feedback.
+I identified that **long-term mobile users** became disengaged while email click-through rates dropped from 40% to 30% despite stable open rates (around 30%).
+I thus provided targeted recommendations for mobile experience optimization, email content improvement, and enhanced user feedback mechanisms.